tc39/notes/meetings/2013-03/mar-14.md

 - Forgetting the html in html`...` causes a syntax error instead of introducing a security hole.
 - s`...` is preferable to `...` because it's practical to search for s` in general-purpose editors, while it's not practical to search for only the occurrences of ` that do string concatenation.

-AC: If using this feature and just want to use string interpolation, why should I have to think about "raw" when "raw" doesn't really even reflect what I want.
+AVC: If using this feature and just want to use string interpolation, why should I have to think about "raw" when "raw" doesn't really even reflect what I want.

 (Allen leaving.
 4, 1, 3, 2)

-AR/AC: ...continued discussion
+AR/AVC: ...continued discussion

 Beginning to devolve.